CatherineDuong22/CatherineDuong22/README.md

 - 🔭 I’m currently working on finishing my last semester as a Statistics student at TAMU!
 - 🧚‍♀️ I have experiences interning @ LinkedIn, IBM, and Nissan
 - 👀 Looking for opportunities in Data Science for New Grad
-- 📫 How to reach me: chauduong@tamu.edu
+- 📫 How to reach me: catherineduong22@gmail.com